Harmonic Functions And Linear Elliptic Dirichlet Problems With Random Boundary Values--Stochastic Extensions Of Some Classical Theorems And Estimates: Some Classic theorems and estimates for the Laplace equation and harmonic functions

 with $L_{P}$ norms

 This singular integral is well-defined provided $f(x)$ decays sufficiently rapidly at infinity.
-The RP is also related to embedding theory such as Sobolev embedding etc.[13] \end{defn} \begin{prop} Define the following '$\alpha$-energies' or capacities for the Reitsz potential
+The RP is also related to embedding theory such as Sobolev embedding. \end{defn} \begin{prop} Define the following '$\alpha$-energies' or capacities for the Reisz potential

 \end{prop} \begin{thm} Let $\mathlarger{\bm{\mathfrak{F}}}_{a}f(x)$ be a RP with respect to a function $f(x)$.
 Then the following estimates hold: \begin{enumerate} \item For a function $\varphi\in C^{\infty}(\bm{\mathrm{R}}^{n})$ there is a bound